Azure-Samples/azure-functions-nodejs-stream/README.md

 # Azure Functions Node.js Stream Sample

-The app in this repo streams a large file (96mb by default) named `input.txt` to a file `output.txt` and logs the progress.
+The app in this repo demonstrates the new Node.js [HTTP streams feature](https://aka.ms/AzFuncNodeHttpStreams) on Azure Functions.
+It streams a large file (96mb by default) named `temp/input.txt` to a file `temp/output.txt` and logs the progress.
+This app has http streams turned on by default, but you can change this (and other settings) by modifying the `src/constants.ts` file.

 ## Prerequsites